-This bill establishes the Health Care Heroes Violence Prevention Act and expands the aggravating factors a court may consider in sentencing a defendant to include whether a defendant committed an offense against any volunteer for or employee of a health care facility while the person was engaged in professional duties.
+This bill establishes the Health Care Heroes Violence Prevention Act and expands the aggravating factors a court may consider in sentencing a defendant to include whether a defendant committed an offense against any supportive services staff member, volunteer, or employee of a health care facility while the person was engaged in professional duties.

-This bill also establishes the disorderly persons offense of threats against a health care professional, volunteer working for a health care professional or working at a health care facility, or an employee of a health care professional or health care facility.
+This bill also establishes the disorderly persons offense of threats against a health care professional, volunteer, or supportive services staff member working for a health care professional or working at a health care facility, or an employee of a health care professional or health care facility.
 A disorderly persons offense is punishable by imprisonment of up to six months, a fine of up to \$1,000, or both.

-Further, the bill establishes additional penalties for any person who commits assault against a volunteer for or employee of a health care facility.
-A court may sentence a defendant to satisfactorily complete an anger management course of up to 12 hours or perform up to 30 days of community service.
+Further, the bill establishes additional penalties for any person who commits assault against a support services staff member, volunteer, or employee of a health care facility.
+A court may sentence a defendant to satisfactorily complete an anger management course of up to 12 months or perform up to 30 days of community service.
 The Administrative Office of the Courts will establish the standards and procedures for certification of anger management courses.